hend-a-ghafour/Analyzing_Marketing_Campaigns/Report.md

 - ***Email & Instagram $\color{#454775}{→}$ The change in daily users contributed significantly to higher subscription and retention rates.***
 - ***Facebook & Push $\color{#454775}{→}$ Daily user fluctuations had a moderate influence on subscriptions and retention.***
 - ***House Ads $\color{#454775}{→}$ Should be reconsidered due to their weak and inconsistent impact on engagement, subscriptions, and retention despite extensive ad distribution.***
+### $\color{#454775}{2-}$  **Daily Engagement and Subscription Patterns by Age Groups:**
+### $\color{#454775}{Observations:}$
+- The daily user patterns across all age groups were generally similar, with a preference for distributing more ads to users under 30.
+- Daily user counts for all age groups peaked on 15-01-2018, likely influenced by the large email campaign distributed on that day.
+- Conversion and retention peaks for all age groups occurred between 15 and 17 January.
+- During the first half of the month, conversions and retentions showed weak consistency among age groups 0–18, 24–30, 30–36, and 55+, while the remaining groups exhibited moderate to weak consistency.
+- In the second half of the month, a noticeable change was observed, as age groups 0–18 and 19–24 showed moderate consistency, while other age groups demonstrated weak to moderate consistency.
+### $\color{#454775}{Key}$ $\color{#454775}{Findings:}$
+- ***targeted campaigns toward younger audiences may yield better subscription and retention outcomes, where Younger users (below 30) showed stronger and more consistent responses to ads, especially after mid-January, while older groups displayed weaker consistency overall.***
+- ***User engagement peaked mid-month, mainly driven by the email campaign.***